MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 should provide an implementation that performs runtime checking.
 `AssertProb` has signature `((Pauli[], Qubit[], Result, Double, String, Double) -> ())`.
 The first of `Double` parameters gives the desired probability of the result, and the second one - the tolerance.

-Finally, the `Message` function logs a message in a machine-dependent way.
+Finally, the <xref:microsoft.quantum.primitive.canon.message> function logs a message in a machine-dependent way.
 By default, this writes the string to the console.
 `Message` has signature `((String) -> ())`, again representing that emitting a debug log message cannot be observed from within Q#.

 ## Extension Functions and Operations ##

 In addition, the prelude defines a rich set of mathematical and type conversion functions at the .NET level for use within Q# code.
-For instance, the @"microsoft.quantum.extensions.math" namespace defines useful operations such as @"microsoft.quantum.extensions.math.sin" and @"microsoft.quantum.extensions.math.log".
+For instance, the <xref:microsoft.quantum.extensions.math> namespace defines useful operations such as <xref:microsoft.quantum.extensions.math.sin> and <xref:microsoft.quantum.extensions.math.log>.
 The implementation provided by the Quantum Development Kit uses the classical .NET base class library, and thus may involve an additional communicaions round trip between quantum programms and their classical drivers.
 While this does not present a problem for a local simulator, this can be a performance issue when using a remote simulator or actual hardware as a target machine.
 That said, an individual target machine may mitigate this performance impact by overriding these operations with versions that are more efficient for that particular system.